Social Media Recruiting: Everything You Need to Get Started & 17 Examples

-Advantages and Disadvantages of Social Media Recruiting
+What Is Social Media Recruiting

-- Tailoring your recruiting efforts to specific pools of talent.
 Social media platforms provide myriad options for reaching specific groups of people, allowing you to target the candidates most suited for your roles.
 Narrowing the applicant pool early in the recruiting process will let you spend more time focusing on the best applicants.

 Promote your employer brand.

 69% of job seekers say that a company’s reputation is a critical factor when considering a new job.
 So critical, in fact, that 84% of people who are currently employed say that they would consider leaving their job if another company with a better reputation came calling.
 Social media is an excellent resource to promote your employer brand to potential employees that may not be looking at your job descriptions.
 Here are some areas to consider when creating social content:

 Relay the day-to-day life at your company with content about:

 Company culture is a major factor for people looking to upgrade their work experience.
 Show off the fun aspects of working at your company, like team traditions, shared interests and other quirks that make your company unique.